About LastPass Enterprise Shared Folders

 - Form Fill profiles cannot be shared.

-- Up to 5 external users (those who do have an active LastPass account but it is not associated with your enterprise) can be invited to a shared folder
+- Up to 5 external users (those who do have an active LastPass account but their account is not associated with your business account) can be invited to a shared folder

 - Individually shared Sites cannot be added to a shared folder; a copy will have to be made.